Podcastindex-org/helipad/README.md

 ## API
 The very simplistic API consists of the following endpoints:

+#### /api/v1/login
+This call accepts a JSON body with `password` and optional `stay_logged_in` fields and returns a JWT token for API authentication.
+Use the token in the `Authorization: Bearer <token>` header for API requests.
+Tokens expire after 1 hour by default or 30 days if `stay_logged_in` is included.

 #### /api/v1/balance
 This call returns the current channel balance that LND is reporting.